vipulnaik/working-drafts/eaf/what-regrets-have-you-had-regarding-past-donations.md

 A few examples of the kind of regret that I can imagine possible:

-1. You regret that your donation was either ineffective or actively harmful (either because you reversed your mind on the cause area, or on the specific organization you donated to).
+1. You regret that your donation was either ineffective or actively harmful (because you reversed your mind either on the cause area or on the specific organization you donated to).
 See, for instance, [Brian Tomasik](https://reducing-suffering.org/my-donations-past-and-present/):

    > I donated to several different organizations in the past, some of